haihua/hello-world/README.md

 # hello-world
-you are out if you cannot use github nowadays we are editing it from a new branch
+you are out if you cannot use github nowadays.
+We are editing it from a new branch